domwakeling/lsersa-gatsby/README.md

 Logos are 4:3 ratio (preferably 400x300 file size) with a transparent background (so ideally PNG).

 All clubs officially affiliated with LSERSA (as notified by SSE) are listed, as well as DSUK which has two local groups.
+This needs to be reviewed annually to ensure that any new affiliates are picked up (and potentially remove any clubs that are no longer affiliated).

 ### Slopes